marthoc/docker-deconz/README.md

 ## deCONZ Docker Image

-This image containerizes the deCONZ software from Dresden Elektronik, which controls a ZigBee network using a Conbee USB or RaspBee serial interface. _Note: Currently, only the Conbee USB device is supported by this image; support for RaspBee will be added soon._
+This image containerizes the deCONZ software from Dresden Elektronik, which controls a ZigBee network using a Conbee USB or RaspBee GPIO serial interface. _Note: Currently, only the Conbee USB device is supported by this image; support for RaspBee will be added soon._ This image runs deCONZ in "minimal" mode, for control of the ZigBee network via the WebUIs ("Wireless Light Control" and "Phoscon") and over the REST API and Websockets.

 This image currently supports Conbee on both `amd64` and `armhf` (i.e. RaspberryPi 2/3) architectures.